Skip to main content

 Beginning in January 2024, the seminar series is convened by Amalia Amaya Navarro, Gail Lythgoe, and Veronica Ruiz Abou-Nigm, collaborating with Nehal Bhuta, Deval Desai, Simone Lamont-Black.
 The series is supported by the Edinburgh Centre for International Global Law and the Edinburgh Centre for Legal Theory.

-Horatia Muir Watt, tenured Professor at Sciences Po, will deliver a seminar titled "The Law's Ultimate Frontier: Towards an Ecological Jurisprudence" on Wednesday, 8 May at 3pm.
+Horatia Muir Watt, tenured Professor at Sciences Po, delivered a seminar titled "The Law's Ultimate Frontier: Towards an Ecological Jurisprudence" on Wednesday, 8 May at 3pm.

 About the seminar